YEnthalpy/yenthalpy.github.io/index.md

-Besides my own research, I was a research assistant in [Department of Public Health Sciences](https://health.uconn.edu/public-health-sciences/) in the [University of Connecticut, Health Center](https://health.uconn.edu).
-I have finished multiple consulting projects for medical researchers and medical doctors since 2021.
+Besides my own research, I was a research assistant in [Department of Public Health Sciences](https://health.uconn.edu/public-health-sciences/) in the [University of Connecticut, Health Center](https://health.uconn.edu) from Septemper, 2021 to December, 2023.
+I have finished multiple consulting projects for medical researchers and medical doctors.

 # Publication